Preventing financial crime

 Systems and Controls are in place to deter Money Laundering (5.1.6)

 Regulation requires firms to have an individual who is approved by the Financial Conduct Authority (FCA) and appointed as Money laundering Reporting Officer (MLRO).
-At ShareIn the role of MLRO is filled by Jude Cook.
+The MLRO is listed on the FCA Register.
 (5.1.6)

 A risk based approach is applied which can change dependant on the category of client (5.1.7)